srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/custom-allocations.md

 * **000**: Site ID
 * **0101**: Rack 01, Node 01

-Mapping this design to the SReXperts fabric you are working on, the ASN format translates to:
+Mapping this design to the Hackathon fabric you are working on, the ASN format translates to:

 | **Device**               | **Role**                | **Custom ASN** | **Breakdown**                                             |
 | ------------------------ | ----------------------- | -------------- | --------------------------------------------------------- |